tjguk/networkzero/docs/usage.rst

 To have several machines subscribe to topics from a publisher:

-* :func:`send_notification_to` -- send a message to everyone subscribed to a topic at an address
+* :func:`send_news_to` -- send a message to everyone subscribed to a topic at an address
-* :func:`wait_for_notification_from` -- subscribe to and wait for a topic-specific message from a publisher
+* :func:`wait_for_news_from` -- subscribe to and wait for a topic-specific message from a publisher

 General
 ~~~~~~~